Article code: EL-PL-R5-0050Q

 Every BAUNAT jewel comes with exquisite jewellery gift packaging, including a BAUNAT jewellery box, shopping bag, guarantee card and cleaning cloth.
 The packaging is perfectly suited for a present.

-Today, there’s nothing more inspiring than a combination of engagement and wedding rings that were given by Mel Ferrer to Audrey Hepburn in 1954.
-Audrey’s stackable engagement and wedding rings can be considered the ancestors of today’s modern...
+Today, there’s nothing more inspiring than the combination of engagement and wedding rings that Mel Ferrer gave Audrey Hepburn in 1954.
+Audrey’s stackable engagement and wedding rings can be considered the ancestors of today’s modern stackable...

 Fire, brilliance, scintillation.
 Three essential terms that describe what a person sees when looking at a diamond.
 Together, they form what we would call the overall cut appearance and directly depend on the cut of the diamond.